The Bankrate promise

 The iBuying approach to selling a house has roots that predate the internet.
-Years before real estate websites came along, companies would put signs up offering to pay cash for homes and then flip the properties for a higher price, making a tidy profit.
+Years before real estate websites came along, local companies would put up signs around town offering to pay cash for homes — they’d then flip the properties for a higher price, making a tidy profit.
 Today these companies can be easily found online, following the same general approach: making quick cash offers for homes and reselling them.

-“The iBuyer is typically a company whose business model is to buy properties from homeowners, do minor, usually cosmetic repairs, and then sell at a profit,” says Rick Sharga, a former executive vice president for ATTOM Data Solutions.
+“The iBuyer is typically a company whose business model is to buy properties from homeowners, do minor, usually cosmetic repairs, and then sell at a profit,” says Rick Sharga, founder and CEO of CJ Patrick Company, a market intelligence firm.
 “For the home seller, the benefits are speed — the transaction typically happens very quickly once the offer has been accepted — and certainty, as the deal closes immediately, as opposed to putting a property on the local multiple listing service and waiting for offers.”